IntoTheDev/MultiTag-System-for-Unity/README.md

 ### Examples

-#### Example of checking an entity for membership in one of the groups.
-(Like CompareTag, but 2 times faster, with more functionality and no need to work with strings)
+#### Example with check if the target is a group of enemies.
+(Like CompareTag, but much faster, with more functionality and no need to work with strings)

 ```csharp
 using UnityEngine;